dfelinto/blender-manual/manual/modeling/geometry_nodes/point/point_distribute.rst

 The *Point Distribute* node places points on the surface of the input geometry object.
 Point and corner attributes of the input geometry are transferred to the generated points.
-That includes vertex weights and uv maps.
+That includes vertex weights and UV maps.
 Additionally, the generated points will have a *normal*, *id* and *rotation* attribute.